Reimagining employee engagement in the energy industry

 Between word of mouth reviews and referrals, your current employees play a powerful role in how your employer brand is perceived.
 Turn to your intranet to share your organization’s missions and create a culture of environmental awareness that will help you overcome any previous incidences.

 #2.
-Support continuous learning and re-skilling
+The need for continuous learning

 With 50% of energy employees eligible for retirement within the next decade, many leaders are looking to younger generations to build the foundation for their enterprise’s future.
 However, millennial and Generation Z employees come to the job market with their own unique set of preferences and priorities.